 Electrical – Fires that are caused by the heat generated from an electrical current coming into contact with a combustible material or over heating from the improper use/maintenance of an electrical appliance.

 Improper disposal of hot materials – Fires started by hot ashes from a fireplace/fire pit, spent fireworks, or other hot materials that were not properly extinguished and/or were not placed in an appropriate container.

 Improper maintenance – Fires caused by the lack of routine maintenance of an appliance.
 This may include the lack of general cleaning or not completing necessary repairs for an appliance to operate within safety guidelines.
 Common issues are failure to regularly clean a chimney or kitchen exhaust fan.

-Oil rags (Spontaneous Combustion) –Fires that were a result of oil soaked rags that were stored in a pile.
-If the rags are exposed to oxygen the oil on the rags evaporates and generates heat.
+Oil rags (Spontaneous Combustion) –Fires that were a result of oil soaked rags (animal or vegetable based oils like linseed oil, mink oil, tongue oil, etc.) that were stored in a pile.
+When the rags are exposed to oxygen the oil on the rags evaporates and generates heat.
 If the heat reaches a certain temperature it can ignite the combustible rags resulting in a fire.